-Remember, many home buyers look for the “perfect paint job” and prefer to avoid the responsibility of matching up colors or covering bare walls behind/under the kitchen cabinets.
-This oversight could have a direct impact on the offers made for your home.
+Remember, many homebuyers look for the “perfect paint job” and prefer to avoid the responsibility of matching up colors or covering bare walls behind/under the kitchen cabinets.
+The oversight of not painting behind cabinets could impact offers made for your home.

 - Paint hinders mold and mildew in damp environments because the warm, dark areas behind cabinets create the conditions conducive to mold growth.

 If you plan to install new cabinets, you can either choose to paint the area behind the cabinets or you can skip it and take the chance that your decision will come back to haunt you.
 For example, down the road, you may want to remove a cabinet on the wall near the kitchen window to create more space or better symmetry.
 With an already-painted wall behind your cabinets, you will have the freedom to make these types of adjustments without concern about the need to match the original wall paint with the new color.

 Whether you plan to paint your kitchen walls, cabinets, or other interior/exterior painting project, consider hiring Five Star Painting, a professional painting company with a commitment to quality and customer satisfaction.
 Schedule a free estimate now or give us a call at (888) 261-3633">((888) 261-3633.